August 25, 20234 min read

 Generics in Rust with Monomorphization

-// Non-generic function to swap elements in an integer array
+// A generic function to swap elements in a slice

 }